 In many cases, this crime is a misdemeanor.
 However, if the substance you threw was capable of resulting in severe injury and you intended to cause serious bodily harm, it will be charged as a felony.

-Contact an Assault Criminal Attorney Near Me
+Contact an Orange County Criminal Attorney Near Me

 If you or your loved one in Santa Ana is facing assault charges, contact Darwish Law firm as soon as possible at 714-887-4810.
 Our attorneys have years of experience handling criminal cases.
 We pay attention to the minor but essential facts of your case to prepare a strong, winning defense strategy.